MrWolfZ/simplux/recipes/advanced/creating-testable-side-effects/README.md

 })
 ```

-The `mockEffect` call above mocks our effect indefinitely.
+The `mockEffect` call above mocks our effect indefinitely (or until it is manually cleared via the second item in the returned tuple).
 The testing package provides a way to clear all simplux mocks which we can simply do after each test.

 ```ts
 import { clearAllSimpluxMocks } from '@simplux/testing'